Uncertainty makes investors nervous. And we have uncertainty now; we’ve had it before, and we’ll have it again.

 National Credit Union Administration

 You would determine if your institution is a member in the same fashion.
 There is most likely prominent signage.
-You can also ask or check online; it should be pretty straightforward.
+You can also ask or check online; it should be straightforward.

 Like FDIC insurance, coverage is for deposit accounts, typically referred to as share accounts in credit union lingo.
 Again, investment accounts are not covered.